-Message from the Director – Protect Yourself from Payment Scams
+Message from the Director – Wire Transfer Scams and Ways to Protect Yourself

-Here are some things, you as a consumer, can do to avoid payment scams:
+Here are some things you, as a consumer, can do to avoid wire transfer scams:

 For more information on various scams, the OCC recommends that consumers visit the following websites: